Inhomogeneous Quantum Quenches of Conformal Field Theory with Boundaries

 The ancillary mirror PBC extension for calculating the correlation function is equivalent to the mirror extension of $f(x)$ from $x\in[0,L]$ into $x\in\mathbb{R}$ as an even function with period $2L$, and accordingly $g(x)$ into $x\in\mathbb{R}$ by \cref{y(x)}, as illustrated in \cref{fig2}(c)-(d).
 Such an extension of $f(x)$ and $g(x)$ is clearly not an analytical continuation.
-This indicates the condition for the simple boundary effect (i.e., for \cref{Ox-generic} to reduce to the simple boundary effect in \cref{entanglement entropy final2} is that, the analytical continuation of $f(x)$ in $x\in\mathbb{R}$ is even and $2L$ periodic.
-Earlier, we derived \cref{entanglement entropy final2} from a different condition that, the two boundaries $\partial \mathcal{M}_{\text{phy}}^{\prime}$ and $\partial \mathcal{M}_{\text{gs}}^{\prime}$ match within a finite Euclidean time interval $(-\tau_0,\tau_0)$.
-In fact, these two conditions are equivalent, which is proved in SI \cite{suppl} Sec.\ IV.
+This indicates the condition for the simple boundary effect (i.e., for \cref{Ox-generic} to reduce to \cref{Ox-simple}) is that the analytical continuation of $f(x)$ in $x\in\mathbb{R}$ is even and $2L$ periodic.
+This condition is equivalent to our earlier condition for the simple boundary effect that the two boundaries $\partial \mathcal{M}_{\text{phy}}^{\prime}$ and $\partial \mathcal{M}_{\text{gs}}^{\prime}$ match within a finite Euclidean time interval $(-\tau_0,\tau_0)$ (see proof in SM \cite{suppl} Sec.\ IV).
 This fully clarifies the simple boundary effect from both Euclidean and real time perspectives, and provides an easy criterion for simple or generic boundary effect.